Sarah627/Java_miniatures/README.md

 > Casting : is a process that converts a variable's data type into another data type, casting may be **implicit** (auto) or **explicit**.

-Characters (char) can be converted to numerical data types because characters are internally represented by numeric values according to the Unicode standard, **thus** character data type can be casted into any numeric type and vice versa.
+Characters (char) can be converted to numerical data types because characters are internally represented by numeric values according to the Unicode standard, **thus** character data type can be cast into any numeric type and vice versa.

 - `note 1`: character data type is `2 bytes` so only the lower 16 bits of data are used when casting from numeric into character

-- `note 2`: if you cast a floating number data to character, first the float data will be cated into integer then character
+- `note 2`: if you cast a floating number data to character, first the float data will be cast into integer then character

 ![casting one](/images/character%20casting%20one.png)